 Diana Behl's studio is based in Brookings, SD, where she lives with her partner, printmaker Andrew Kosten.
 Her practice is rooted in traditional and expanded printmaking processes and works on paper.
 She holds an MFA and MA in Printmaking from The University of Iowa, a BFA in Two-Dimensional and Design Studies from Bowling Green State University, and is an Assistant Professor in the School of Design at South Dakota State University.
 Behl has been awarded as the 2017-18 College of Arts and Sciences Art Museum Scholar, where she is researching the Neil Cockerline collection.

-She has exhibited her print media work at the Greenleaf Gallery at Whittier College (Whittier, CA), Highpoint Center for Printmaking (Minneapolis, MN), Kimmel Harding Nelson Center for the Arts (Nebraska City, NE), Mills Gallery (Boston, MA), and the South Dakota Art Museum (Brookings, SD).
-Her works on paper have been featured in Issue 2 of Maake Magazine and "New Editions" in Art in Print.
+She has exhibited her print media work at the Greenleaf Gallery at Whittier College (Whittier, CA), Kimmel Harding Nelson Center for the Arts (Nebraska City, NE), and the South Dakota Art Museum (Brookings, SD).
+Her prints and works on paper have been featured in Issue 2 of Maake Magazine and "New Editions" in Art in Print.